moll/vim-bbye/README.md

 Bbye (Buffer Bye) for Vim
 ==========================
-Bbye allows you to do delete buffers (close files) without messing up your window layout.
+Bbye allows you to do delete buffers (close files) without closing your windows or messing up your layout.

 Vim by default closes all windows that have the buffer (file) open when you do `:bdelete`.
 If you've just got your splits and columns perfectly tuned, having them messed up equals a punch in the face and that's no way to tango.